 From the recap page of Ultimate Fallout #2.
 This isn’t the first time Bendis has made digs at the post-OMD status quo, and it always cracks me up when he does.

-meet-moi-halfway asked: Can we submit stuff to your blog?
+meet-moi-halfway said: Can we submit stuff to your blog?

 Thanks for asking!
 I’m not accepting submissions at the moment; I really dislike the way the submission template doesn’t make it easily visible who made the submission (other than in the user icon, but that’s easy to miss) and whether the submitter or the maintainer added any commentary.
 If there’s a post you’d like to make sure I see, you can tag it mary jane watson or fuckyeahspiderwife — I’ve got both tracked.
 I can’t promise to reblog everyone’s posts, but I’ll definitely give them a close look! :)

 Peter and MJ in their kitchen, late at night.
 Peter’s eating cereal, MJ’s drinking a glass of water and standing with her hand on Peter’s shoulder.

 PETER: Mm?
 Yeah.
 Yeah, I’m good.
 Lost in thought, I guess.